gradle/gradle/platforms/core-runtime/INSTRUMENTATION.md

 ```

-These two classes are then used when we instrument bytecode for Java and when we intercept calls at runtime for dynamic Groovy.
+These two classes are then used when we replace bytecode for Java and when we intercept calls at runtime for dynamic Groovy.

-For configuration cache instrumentation we use only manual interceptor declaration, while for property upgrades for using manual interceptors should be an exception.
+For configuration cache instrumentation we use only manual interceptor declaration, while for property upgrades using manual interceptors should be an exception.
-Some examples for configuration cache instrumentation can be found in **org.gradle.internal.classpath.declarations **package, e.g. [FileInterceptorsDeclaration.java](https://github.com/gradle/gradle/blob/master/subprojects/core/src/main/java/org/gradle/internal/classpath/declarations/FileInterceptorsDeclaration.java).
+Some examples for configuration cache instrumentation can be found in **org.gradle.internal.classpath.declarations** package, e.g. [FileInterceptorsDeclaration.java](../../subprojects/core/src/main/java/org/gradle/internal/classpath/declarations/FileInterceptorsDeclaration.java).

-##### Property bytecode upgrade interceptor declaration
+##### Property bytecode upgrades declaration

 For the purpose of property bytecode upgrades we simplified the whole process and implemented another layer above manual interceptor declaration.
-For bytecode upgrades you can then use just [@UpgradedProperty](https://github.com/gradle/gradle/blob/035803bc59b32422be5ff958c64cddbd439bbf89/platforms/core-runtime/internal-instrumentation-api/src/main/java/org/gradle/internal/instrumentation/api/annotations/UpgradedProperty.java#L29) annotation that does a lot of work for you.
+For bytecode upgrades you can then use just [@UpgradedProperty](./internal-instrumentation-api/src/main/java/org/gradle/internal/instrumentation/api/annotations/UpgradedProperty.java#L29) annotation that does a lot of work for you.

-With this property we can simplify instrumentation of source compatibility by using just:
+With this annotation we can simplify interception of source compatibility by using just:
 ```java
 abstract class JavaCompile {
     @Input